This page is a printable version of: https://www.iow.nhs.uk/Patients-and-Visitors/

 Exceptions to this list will be made for items such as glasses, dentures, hearing aids and walking aids.

-The information in the section is to help you if you are either scheduled to come into hospital for treatment, have an out-patients appointment, require out of hours services, or visiting someone already in hospital.
+The information below is to help you if you are either scheduled to come into hospital for treatment, have an out-patients appointment or require out of hours services: